calabash/run_loop/README.md

 times.
 You have enough time to take some deep breaths and do some stretching.
 You'll feel better afterward.

+Make sure you have hardware keyboard disabled if testing on the simulator.

 For continuous TDD/BDD see the Guard section below.

 ```